FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 }
 ```

-The modified data is then passed to the front-end to be processed by the
+The modified data is then passed to the frontend to be processed by the
 third-party graphing tool.
 The result is shown here:
 `http://localhost:3000/device/history/urn:ngsi-ld:Store:001`